dnl-rss/secureum-slot7-audit-findings-101/02_tob.md

 **Recommendation**: Short term, either:
 1. Use a factory pattern that will prevent front-running of the initialization
-2. Ensure the deployment scripts are robust in case of a front-running attack Carefully review the Solidity documentation, especially the Warnings section.
+2. Ensure the deployment scripts are robust in case of a front-running attack.
+Carefully review the Solidity documentation, especially the Warnings section.
 Carefully review the pitfalls of using delegatecall proxy pattern.

-**Severity**: High
+**Severity**: <span style="color:black; background-color:orange">High</span>

+___
 ## Uniswap V3 Audit

 [Report](https://github.com/Uniswap/uniswap-v3-core/blob/main/audits/tob/audit.pdf)

 ### 49. Uniswap V3

-**Finding**: Missing validation of `_owner` argument could indefinitely lock `owner` role:
+**Finding**: Missing validation of `_owner` argument could indefinitely lock `owner` role

 **Description**: A lack of input validation of the `_owner` argument in both the constructor and `setOwner` functions could permanently lock the `owner` role, requiring a costly redeploy.
-To resolve an incorrect owner issue, Uniswap would need to redeploy the factory contract and re-add pairs and liquidity.
+To resolve an incorrect `owner` issue, Uniswap would need to redeploy the factory contract and re-add pairs and liquidity.
 Users might not be happy to learn of these actions, which could lead to reputational damage.
-Certain users could also decide to continue using the original factory and pair contracts, in which owner functions cannot be called.
+Certain users could also decide to continue using the original factory and pair contracts, in which `owner` functions cannot be called.
 This could lead to the concurrent use of two versions of Uniswap, one with the original factory contract and no valid `owner` and another in which the `owner` was set correctly.

 Trail of Bits identified four distinct cases in which an incorrect owner is set:
 1. Passing `address(0)` to the `constructor`
 2. Passing `address(0)` to the `setOwner` function
 3. Passing an incorrect `address` to the `constructor`